kevoree/kevoree-book/cloud_management_with_kevoree/available_mappings_to_infrastructure.md

-# Available mappings to infrastructure
+# Available mappings to infrastructures

 Each Kevoree node types can refine the creation of child nodes.
 Each of them, offers several virtualization capabilities.